splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/3-explore/3-2-music-player.md

 - Delete a song

   The user is asked to enter the name to search for, and is then shown a numbered list of all the songs that contain that text to choose from.
 They enter the number of the song they want, and it is removed from the system.
+(Check SplashKit's [contains](https://splashkit.io/api/utilities/#contains) function for this)

 - Update a song